GabeScott/standard-works-vault/General Conference/1981 April - Building Bridges to Faith.md

 In his teachings, Paul said:

-“By faith Noah, being warned of God of things not seen ... prepared an ark to the saving of his house.”
-(Heb.
-11:7.)
+“By faith Noah, being warned of God of things not seen … prepared an ark to the saving of his house.” ([[Hebrews 11.7|Heb.
+11:7]].)

 President Kimball gives us this insight to Noah and the ark:

-“As yet there was no evidence of rain and flood. ...
-His warnings were considered irrational. ...
-How foolish to build an ark on dry ground with the sun shining and life moving forward as usual!
-But time ran out. ...
-The floods came.
-The disobedient ... were drowned.
-The miracle of the ark followed the faith manifested in its building.”
-(Faith Precedes the Miracle, Salt Lake City: Deseret Book, 1972, pp. 5–6.)
+“As yet there was no evidence of rain and flood. … His warnings were considered irrational. … How foolish to build an ark on dry ground with the sun shining and life moving forward as usual!
+But time ran out. … The floods came.
+The disobedient … were drowned.
+The miracle of the ark followed the faith manifested in its building.” (*Faith Precedes the Miracle,* Salt Lake City: Deseret Book, 1972, pp. 5–6.)

 Many years ago during the dark days of World War II, Elvon W. Orme, the president of the Australia Mission was invited to a faithful widow’s house for Sunday dinner.
 Rationing had taken its toll, and many of the good foods had long since disappeared from the shelves of the local stores.

 When the president arrived, he was shocked to find a table filled with foods that were in short supply and had not been seen for months.